-Figure 3 shows the effort breakdown of the R-PNSM[DLTWE] algorithm for different values of the parameter n, evaluated on the sphere[L,d10] and the pp[L,d1] models.
-We see that the best performance is achieved for n=1, which we have also confirmed for several other benchmarks, not shown.
+The instrumentation data of the R-PNSM[DLTWE] algorithm is shown in figure 3, for different values of the parameter n, evaluated on the sphere[L,d10] and the pp[L,d1] models.
+We see that the best performance is achieved for n = 1, which we have also confirmed for several other benchmarks, not shown.
+Thus, in general, the best performance is achieved by observing the timestamps of future incoming diffusion events from only a single neighbor, viz., the one that has caused the most rollbacks.